codedcontainer/ch_hello_world/README.md

   * Grab all values form db and list them on a page
   * ?firstname="string"&lastname="string"
     * return the item form the db and list as json for use in another application
-    * return false message if firstname or lastname are not valid using regix from method 2 or if empty
+    * return false message if firstname or lastname are not valid using regex from method 2 or if empty
     * return false if using other search parameter and notify the user of their mistake.